DevExpress-Examples/winforms-pivotgrid-linq-to-sql-server-mode/Readme.md

 ### Create Data Classes

+To use LINQ to SQL in the Pivot Grid application, do the following:

 1. Add **LINQ to SQL Classes** to the project.

 	![Server Mode LINQ  Add LINQ to SQL classes](./images/server-mode-linq-add-linq-to-sql-classes25446.png)